GeoRacoon/GeoRacoon/src/riogrande/README.md

 This package is an extinsion of RasterIO (rio) allowing to work with Sources (GeoTIFFS) and Bands.

-< Add an optional screenshot of your project below >

 <img alt="raster image" height="200" src="../../results/test_france.png" width="200"/>